olympus/.github/profile/README.md

 ### Contributing

 **Beware:** Access to the Olymus Organization on GitHub is restricted to Olympus employees and official Olympus suppliers.
 The organization is open for active developers, not spectators.
-Users which are not active for more than 90 days are removed from the organization without prior warning!
+Users who are inactive for more than 90 days are removed from the organization without prior warning!

 #### Join the organization